GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical User'>Physical User</A><BR>Physical User: The Physical User is the representation for a human in the physical domain, outside the SOI scope, interacting with the SOI.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical-User'>Physical User</A><BR>Physical User: The Physical User is the representation for a human in the physical domain, outside the SOI scope, interacting with the SOI.<BR></html>

 ## SAF_Refuter